KotaNofa/kokaCloud/README.md

 <img src="https://cdn.boubas.net/github/architecture.png" width="400">

-An intent while creating it was to leave as few entry points for vulnerabilities as possible.
+My intent while creating it was to leave as few entry points for vulnerabilities as possible.
 Some of these security choices include:
  - A bare minimum amount of open ports for public services.
  - A tunneled VPN for admin configuration.
  - All traffic is routed and proxied with Cloudflare.